Multirious/bevy_tween/README.md

 ## Features
-- **Ergonomic and user-friendly API**: You can always spawn the animator manually but this crate provide APIs that abstracted over the boilerplate process.
+- **Ergonomic and user-friendly API**: You can always spawn the animator manually but this crate provide APIs that abstracted over most boilerplate code.
   Animation can be built using the builder with function combinators.
   <details>
   <summary>Example</summary>